The Perrone-Sizer Institute for Creative Leadership

 Certificate Program for Leaders in Education

-The Perrone-Sizer Institute for Creative Leadership develops creative, innovative, and adaptive leaders who integrate education, artistic, and community-based resources to transform the lives of youth and families from diverse backgrounds.
-Named after Vito Perrone and Ted Sizer, the Institute is a leadership certificate program, that can also lead to principal licensure and/or graduate credits at the University of Massachusetts Boston.
+The Perrone-Sizer Institute for Creative Leadership (PSi) develops creative, innovative, adaptive, and racial justice- and equity-focused leaders who integrate education, artistic, and community-based resources to transform the lives of youth and families from diverse backgrounds.
+Named after Vito Perrone and Ted Sizer, the Institute is a leadership certificate program that can also lead to graduate credit from the University of Massachusetts Boston and/or principal licensure.
 The program immerses leaders in school settings and community-based organizations and employs a design thinking approach to leadership development.

-- Experienced and creative educators with a strong community ethos
+- Experienced and creative educators and leaders with a strong community ethos

 - Motivated and committed professionals with the ability to lead, inspire, and create

-- Individuals who self-identify as artists, community-organizers, or educators with passion for educational leadership
+- Individuals who self-identify as artists, community-based leaders, or educators with a passion for educational leadership

-The Perrone-Sizer Institute's curriculum develops leaders from the perspective of 3 lenses:
+The PSi's curriculum develops leaders from the perspective of 3 lenses:

-- The Educator - informed and driven by experience in and research on powerful, engaging, and sustained learning; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of the learning process to prepare students for academic and personal success.
+- The Educator - committed to racial justice and equity, and informed and driven by experience in and research on powerful, engaging, and sustained learning; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of the learning process to prepare students for academic and personal success.

 - The Community-Based Leader - employing a culturally competent understanding of the needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth and development.
 What is (or is not) happening at home can have a profound effect on a student’s health and learning.